azadeeh/DL-projects/README.md

  4-The system records the employee's name along with the timestamp and date in the database for future reference.

  # Technologies Used:
--Python: Core programming language.
+- Python: Core programming language.
--SIFT Algorithm: Used for detecting and matching key facial features for face recognition.
+- SIFT Algorithm: Used for detecting and matching key facial features for face recognition.
--OpenCV: (If used) For handling camera input and image processing.
+- OpenCV: (If used) For handling camera input and image processing.
--Tkinter: For the graphical user interface (GUI).
+- Tkinter: For the graphical user interface (GUI).

 # Prerequisites:
--Python 3.x
+- Python 3.x
--OpenCV
+- OpenCV
--Tkinter
+- Tkinter
--Database (SQLite/MySQL or others)
+- Database (SQLite/MySQL or others)